grafana/loki/docs/design-documents/2020-03-logql-fields.md

 }
 ```

-The `|logfmt` parsers will transform it into the fields stream below:
+As you can see the log is using the popular logfmt so we could use the `|logfmt` parsers to transform those entries into the fields entries like below:

 ```json
 {